JoshuaQChurch/VacuumCleanSupreme/README.md

   * To quickly add a summary to a class or function, move the cursor to above the declaration of a class slash function and enter '///'.
 This in both Mono and VS start a nice body for the description of the class / function.
 * **0 public variables.**  To get a variable's value or set it create the appropriate getter and setter methods.
 * Namespace convention: Preface with VGDC, and every parent folder the script is contained in will come after.
 (Ignoring the Script folder)
-  * Ex: If a script x is under Scripts>GameManagement, then it's namespace will be VGDC.GameManagement
+  * Ex: If script x is under Scripts > GameManagement, then the script's namespace will be VGDC.GameManagement
   * Ex.
-If a script y is under Scripts>Characters>Player>Weapons, this it's namespace will be VGDC.Characters.Player.Weapons
+If script y is under Scripts > Characters > Player > Weapons, then the script's namespace will be VGDC.Characters.Player.Weapons

 ### Programming Suggestions
-These are just suggestions that have made Eli's time coding in Unity easier.
+These are just suggestions that have made our time coding in Unity easier.
 * When having a function being called inside of one of [MonoBehavior's messages](http://docs.unity3d.com/ScriptReference/MonoBehaviour.html) ( ex: Update() ), then that function should end in that message's name.
   * This makes programming state machine's easier.
 The Update() contains a switch statement that calls the appropriate function based on the state.
   * ex: In Flee state, FleeUpdate() is a method that is called inside of [Update](http://docs.unity3d.com/ScriptReference/MonoBehaviour.Update.html).